 Summary: This post is a complete guide to troubleshoot all kinds of audio and video problems in PowerPoint.
-It discusses issues such as PowerPoint audio or video not playing, embedded/ linked videos taking time to load, no sound, or inserted videos showing black screen.
+It discusses issues such as PowerPoint won't play audio or video, embedded/ linked videos taking time to load, no sound, or inserted videos showing black screen.
 It also shares how Stellar Repair for Video can repair corrupt videos that won’t play in PowerPoint.

 There’s no doubt PowerPoint is an immensely popular MS Office application.
 It is commonly used for creating business or college presentations.
 Its features like add animations, videos, and audio recordings make your presentations more interesting and engaging.